Tianhe-2: Specifications

 According to NUDT, Tianhe-2 would have been used for simulation, analysis, and government security applications.

-With 16,000 computer nodes, each comprising two Intel Ivy Bridge Xeon processors and three Xeon Phi coprocessor chips, it represented the world's largest installation of Ivy Bridge and Xeon Phi chips, counting a total of 3,120,000 cores (because of US sanctions, the upgrades Tianhe-2A switched out the Xeon Phi accelerators for Matrix-2000, and the upgraded faster system has 4,981,760 cores in total, but still dropped from 2nd to 4th place because of new faster systems added to the list).
+With 16,000 computer nodes, each comprising two Intel Ivy Bridge Xeon processors and three Xeon Phi coprocessor chips, it represented the world's largest installation of Ivy Bridge and Xeon Phi chips, counting a total of 3,120,000 cores (because of US sanctions, the upgrades Tianhe-2A switched out the Xeon Phi accelerators for Matrix-2000, and the upgraded faster system has 4,981,760 cores in total, but it still dropped from 2nd to 4th place because of newer, faster systems added to the list).
 Each of the 16,000 nodes possessed 88 gigabytes of memory (64 used by the Ivy Bridge processors, and 8 gigabytes for each of the Xeon Phi processors).
 The total CPU plus coprocessor memory was 1,375 TiB (approximately 1.34 PiB).
 The system has a 12.4 PiB H2FS file system consisting of IO forwarding nodes providing a 1 TiB/s burst rate backed by a Lustre file system with 100 GiB/s sustained throughput.

 During the testing phase, Tianhe-2 was laid out in a non-optimal confined space.
 When assembled at its final location, the system will have had a theoretical peak performance of 54.9 petaflops.
 At peak power consumption, the system itself would have drawn 17.6 megawatts of power.
 Including external cooling, the system drew an aggregate of 24 megawatts.
 The completed computer complex would have occupied 720 square meters of space.

 The front-end system consisted of 4096 Galaxy FT-1500 CPUs, a SPARC derivative designed and built by NUDT.
 Each FT-1500 has 16 cores and a 1.8 GHz clock frequency.
 The chip has a performance of 144 gigaflops and runs on 65 watts.
 The interconnect, called the TH Express-2, designed by NUDT, utilized a fat tree topology with 13 switches each of 576 ports.

 Tianhe-2 ran on Kylin Linux, a version of the operating system developed by NUDT.
 Resource management is based on Slurm Workload Manager.

 Criticisms

 Researchers have criticized Tianhe-2 for being difficult to use.
-"It is at the world's frontier in terms of calculation capacity, but the function of the supercomputer is still way behind the ones in the US and Japan", says Chi Xuebin, deputy director of the Computer Network and Information Centre.
+"It is at the world's frontier in terms of calculation capacity, but the functionality of the supercomputer is still way behind the ones in the US and Japan", says Chi Xuebin, deputy director of the Computer Network and Information Centre.
 "Some users would need years or even a decade to write the necessary code", he added.